Creating Optimal Digital Signage CMS Workflows

 CMS stands for content management system.
 It’s digital signage software that lets you perform a multitude of digital signage related tasks.

-- Deploy content to a network of media player devices and smart TVs.
+• Deploy content to a network of standalone player devices and smart TVs.

-- Remotely manage media player devices and track their performance.
+• Remotely manage standalone player devices and track their performance.

 Advanced CMS software products offer additional features that let users automate certain processes.
-Some, like Navori Labs’ QL software, include tools that let users create digital signage templates within the app.
-QL Mobile is the company’s remote content management UI that lets team members interact with the system using smartphones or tablets.
+Some, like Navori Labs’ Navori software, include tools that let users create digital signage templates within the app.
+Navori Mobile is the company’s remote content management UI that lets team members interact with the system using smartphones or tablets.

 The content management system is the heart of every digital signage deployment.
 Users interact with the system over an internet connection via a graphic interface.
 It’s important to look at all available features before choosing the CMS that is right for you.